Metadata and taxonomies – who’s in control?

-Take a look at any organisation and you will find thousands of taxonomies in every database and information system across the enterprise expressed in the form of lists, lookup sets, metadata, tags, taxonomies, file plans, classification facets etc…
+Take a look at any organisation and you will find metadata and taxonomies in every database and information system across the enterprise expressed in the form of lists, lookup sets, metadata, tags, taxonomies, file plans, term sets in term stores…

 I did some quick research on LinkedIn looking for specialist roles engaged in aspects of classification and metadata.
 Searching within current job title, located anywhere delivers the following results: